aantron/markup.ml/README.md

 ## Contributing

 Contributions are very much welcome.
 Please see [`CONTRIBUTING`][contributing] for instructions, suggestions, and an overview of the code.
+There is also a list of [easy issues][easy].

 <br/>